tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/Supplemental/StudentGuide.md

 * Control Structures in Ethereum: https://medium.com/@k3no/control-structures-in-ethereum-3f2d4149b84a

-* What difference between if and require in solidity: https://ethereum.stackexchange.com/questions/60585/what-difference-between-if-and-require-in-solidity
+* What difference between if and require in Solidity: https://ethereum.stackexchange.com/questions/60585/what-difference-between-if-and-require-in-solidity

 ## Books